Synthird/trigonometric-reciprocal-identities/python/README.md

 trig_reciprocal.csc(0.0); # Raises a value error due to division by 0.
 ```

-### trig_reciprocal.sec(numberInRadians: float) | Returns a double in radians
+### trig_reciprocal.sec(numberInRadians: float) | Returns a float in radians

-Returns the secant of a double in radians.
+Returns the secant of a float in radians.

 $sec(number) ={{1} \over {cos(number)}}$